pep-marshall/langschwert-regelwerk/English.md

 ## Rules of hit validity and fencing actions

-1. All hits made with the true edge, the false edge, and the tip of the blade are valid if they are performed in such a way that it would have caused a wound to an unarmoured opponent, had the weapon been sharp.
-Hits performed with the flat may be counted, if they bear the characteristics of a coordinated and potent technique.
+1. All hits made with the true edge, false edge, and the tip of the blade are valid if they are performed in such a way that it would have caused a wound to an unarmoured opponent, had the weapon been sharp.
+Therefore hits performed entirely with the flat of the weapon as opposed to questionable edge alignment or rotation are not counted.
 It is up to the referee’s discretion to judge the validity of hits.

+2. All hits must be performed with sufficient quality and martial intent.
+Strikes must travel through a minimum arc radius of 45 degrees and thrusts must cause the weapon to visibly bend.
+Glancing blows or thrusts, "touches", scratches with the tip, will be discounted.

-2. Hits through the blade, that is to say those which bend over the opponent’s blade or cross-guard, are not considered to be valid.
-However, the referee may count a hit as valid, if the opponent’s blade has not closed the line of the attack, and it touches at the same time the valid target and the weapon of the opponent, whenever they arrive clearly on the target.
+3. Hits through the blade; the referee may count a hit as valid, if the opponent’s blade has not closed the line of the attack, and the attacker's blade touches the blade of the opponen and a valid tarrget simultaneously.

-3. The target includes the whole of the fencer’s body, including the handle of the weapon, clothing, and safety equipment, except for the back of the head, spine, the feet, and the back of the knees.
+4. The target includes the whole of the fencer’s body, clothing, and safety equipment, except for the back of the head, spine, the feet, and the back of the knees.

-4. Hits performed with the pommel may only count as valid if performed on the uncovered mesh part of the opponent's mask; to any other targets they don't count as valid.
+5. Hits performed with the pommel may only count as valid if performed on the uncovered mesh part of the opponent's mask.
+Pommel strikes are a visual signal to the judges, not a full force strike.

 ## *Vor* (priority)

-1. The Referee alone decides as to the validity or the priority (*Vor*) of the hit by applying the following basic rules which are the conventions applicable to longsword fencing.
+1. The Referee alone decides as to the validity or the priority (*Vor*) of the hit by applying the following basic rules:

 2. Any attack properly executed must be parried, or completely avoided, and the phrase must be continuous.